siakaramalegos/sia.codes-eleventy/src/posts/making-google-fonts-faster.md

   <p class="blockquote-source">—from <a href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization#reducing_font_size_with_compression">Web Font Optimization</a> by Ilya Grigorik</p>
 </blockquote>

-In addition, very popular fonts like Open Sans and Roboto are likely to exist in your users’ cache.
-Hopefully, in a future post I can explore HTTPArchive data and give you an idea for which fonts are the most popular.
+We used to say that very popular fonts like Open Sans and Roboto are likely to exist in your users’ cache.
+Sadly, shared cache is gone on all major browsers (and had been gone for a while in Safari) due to security.
+It was debatable how much benefit we actually got from it in the first place.

 So, before you commit to a path of self-hosting, compare the tradeoffs of byte sizes and speed/control.